 Public Health Districts – PASSED

 HB 1152 establishes a statewide Public Health Advisory Board under the DOH and includes a seat for WSNA.
 The Advisory Board will monitor the performance of, and provide recommendations to, the governmental public health system and will also evaluate public health emergency response and the use of FHPS funding.
 The bill also creates a new requirement that local boards of health must include non-elected members that are public health practitioners, consumers of public health, and community stakeholders.
 Boards that are currently comprised of only elected officials can retain current composition if the local health jurisdiction had a public health advisory committee or board within its bylaws established by January 1, 2021.
-The bill passed the House, 56 – 41, and the Senate, 26 – 22.
-The bill is waiting to be signed into law by the Governor.
+The bill passed the House, 56-41, and the Senate, 26-22.
+Governor Jay Inslee signed the bill on April 22, and it went into effect July 25, 2021.

 Health System Transparency – PASSED

 HB 1272 requires hospital to provide additional detail regarding expenses and revenues in financial reports to DOH.
 The bill eliminates the exemption from reporting information about facility fees for off-campus clinics or providers that are located within 250 yards of the main hospital building.
 The bill also updates Community Benefit requirements, including that Community Health Needs Assessments made public by hospitals include an addendum which must contain certain information about activities identified as community health improvement services.
 The bill requires hospitals to post information on their websites if they have an ownership interest in a debt collection agency or have certain exchanges of revenue with debt collection agencies.
 Considering COVID and increased awareness on health equity, this year’s version of the bill also included requirements for hospitals to collect and report on demographic information of discharged patients (voluntary participation from the patient).
 The 2021 version of the bill also includes an interdisciplinary study on outcomes related acute care hospital staffing; UW School of Nursing is named as the lead entity for the study, which must be completed by September 2022.
-The bill passed the House, 58 – 40, and the Senate.
-27 – 21.
-It is waiting to be signed into law by the Governor.
+The bill passed the House, 58-40, and the Senate.
+27-21.
+The governor signed the bill on May 3, and it went into effect July 25, 2021.

 Presumptive Eligibility for Health Care Workers – PASSED

-SB 5190 provides “presumptive eligibility” for health care workers during COVID-19 or any other federal or state declared health emergency.
+SB 5190 provides "presumptive eligibility" for health care workers during COVID-19 or any other federal or state declared health emergency.
 This means that the state will assume nurses and other health care workers contracted the virus or disease that is the subject of the health emergency at work, by virtue of the fact that nurses are working around it every shift.
 During COVID-19 or another declared health emergency, this bill makes it easier for nurses and other health care workers to access workers compensation and unemployment benefits.
 It has a “clear and convincing” evidence standard for employers to rebut the presumption.
-The bill received bipartisan support in both legislative chambers: it passed the Senate, 34 – 14, and the House, 84 – 14.
-The bill will be signed into law by the Governor soon.
+The bill received bipartisan support in both legislative chambers: it passed the Senate, 34-14, and the House, 84-14.
+The governor signed the bill on May 11, and it went into effect immediately.

 Health Emergency Labor Standards Act – PASSED

 SB 5115 creates presumptive eligibility for non-health care essential workers for workers compensation and unemployment during a declared federal health emergency of a declared state emergency in every county of the state.
 Additionally, the bill requires employers to notify their employees and their employees’ union(s) within 24-hours of a known or suspected high-risk exposure to a disease that is the subject of a public health emergency.
-The bill passed almost unanimously out of the Senate, 48 – 1, and passed the House, 68 – 30.
-The bill is currently waiting to be signed by the Governor.
+The bill passed almost unanimously out of the Senate, 48-1, and passed the House, 68-30.
+The governor signed the bill on May 11, and it went into effect immediately.

 Anti-Retaliation – PASSED

 HB 1097 provides additional anti-retaliation protections for workers and provides L&I with additional tools to address workplace safety hazards.
 The bill was Governor request legislation.
 It increases the time for whistleblowers to file a complaint with L&I from 30 days to 90 days.
 The bill also defines appropriate relief when retaliation occurs, which includes giving employees their job back and/or civil penalties.
-The bill passed the House, 53 – 47, and the Senate, 30 – 19.
-The bill is currently waiting to be signed by the Governor.
+The bill passed the House, 53-47, and the Senate, 30-19.
+The governor signed the bill on April 20, and it went into effect July 25, 2021.

 Worker Protection Act - DEAD